Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

 Therefore, the required grid is of size at most $n \times n$. \end{proof}

-Figures~\ref{fig:1Q_algo_binTree}-\ref{fig:1Q_algo_worstTree} present drawings produced by Algorithm~\ref{algo:1_quadrant}.
-Figure~\ref{fig:1Q_algo_binTree} shows the drawing of a 5-layer complete binary tree (31 vertices).
-While Theorem~\ref{thm:1Q_algo_gridSize} indicates that a grid of size $31 \times 31$ may be required, the binary tree is drawn on a $23 \times 22 $ grid.
-Figure~\ref{fig:1Q_algo_path} shows the drawing of a path (15 vertices).
-All paths that are rooted at one of their endpoints are drawn along the main diagonal of a grid with side-length matching the bound stated in Theorem~\ref{thm:1Q_algo_gridSize}.
-Finally, Figure~\ref{fig:1Q_algo_worstTree} shows a drawing of tree (out of all 10-vertex rooted trees) that requires maximum area (when produced by Algorithm~\ref{algo:1_quadrant}.
-We have drawn all 10-vertex rooted trees and have identified non-path trees that require a grid of the dimensions stated in Themorem~\ref{thm:1Q_algo_gridSize}.
+\Crefrange{fig:1Q_algo_binTree}{fig:1Q_algo_worstTree} present drawings produced by \Cref{algo:1_quadrant}. \Cref{fig:1Q_algo_binTree} shows the drawing of a 5-layer complete binary tree (31 vertices).
+While \Cref{thm:1Q_algo_gridSize} indicates that a grid of size $31 \times 31$ may be required, the binary tree is drawn on a $23 \times 22 $ grid. \Cref{fig:1Q_algo_path} shows the drawing of a path (15 vertices).
+All paths that are rooted at one of their endpoints are drawn along the main diagonal of a grid with side-length matching the bound stated in \Cref{thm:1Q_algo_gridSize}.
+Finally, \Cref{fig:1Q_algo_worstTree} shows a drawing of a tree (out of all 10-vertex rooted trees) that requires maximum area (when produced by \Cref{algo:1_quadrant}).
+We have drawn all 10-vertex rooted trees and have identified non-path trees that require a grid of the dimensions stated in \Cref{thm:1Q_algo_gridSize}.